The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 ...but only if you don't care about worker engagement, happiness and innovation!

-And haven't been for decades
+And haven't been for decades.

-the speed at which we generate beliefs,
+the speed at which it can generate beliefs; and

-the plausibility of those beliefs, and
+the plausibility of those beliefs.

-the distance between apparent certainty and actual understanding
+the distance between apparent certainty and actual understanding will grow continuously.

 "...GPT Base helped students solve about 48% more practice problems correctly, but when the exam came without AI, those same students scored 17% worse than the kids who never used AI at all..."